HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 The algorithm is pretty simple:

  1. For every sunlight affected voxel, assign Light Level 15
- 2. Add the unlit neighbords of these sunlight affected blocks to a Breadth-First-Search queue
+ 2. Add the unlit neighbors of these sunlight affected blocks to a Breadth-First-Search queue
  3. Iterate through the queue, lowering the light level by one each time and set these voxels to their respective light levels and ShadowCode 3.
  4. Find every directional light received from other chunk voxels (the ones that have untampered ShadowCode 7-10) and add them to another Breadth-First-Search queue.
  5. Iterate through the queue, checking if the received light should be further propagated